InternLM/lmdeploy/docs/en/restful_api.md

    - kindly provide unique session_id values when calling the `generate` API or else your requests may be associated with client IP addresses

-5. The `generate` api supports engaging in multiple rounds of conversation, where input `prompt` consists of either single strings or entire chat histories.
-However, if you want to turn the mode off and manage the chat history in clients, please the parameter `sequence_end: true` when utilizing the `generate` function.
+5. The `generate` api supports engaging in multiple rounds of conversation, where input argument `prompt` consists of either single strings or entire chat histories.
+However, if you want to turn the mode off and manage the chat history in clients, please set the input argument `sequence_end: true` when utilizing the `generate` function.